 The student hall residence (CROUS)

-Depending on the city you choose for your business studies, you will have to contact a different CROUS regional centre.
+Depending on your study location, you will need to contact your regional CROUS centre.
 The CROUS student residences and rooms are mainly allocated according to social criteria.

 Address: 26 route de Turin 06300 Nice